flux-framework/flux-operator/docs/deployment/google/basic.md

 ## Custom Resource Definition

-The Custom Resource Definition (CRD) defines our Mini Cluster, and is what we hand to the flux operator to create it.
+The Custom Resource Definition (CRD) defines our MiniCluster, and is what we hand to the flux operator to create it.
 Here is the CRD for a small lammps run.

 ```yaml